layday/instawow/README.rst

     instawow extras weakauras build-companion -a <your account name>
     instawow install instawow:weakauras-companion

-Building the companion add-on is expensive, which is why the operation is not baked into the normal workflow.
-(For reference, parsing WeakAuras' saved variables takes about 15 seconds on my machine.)
+Parsing the the WeakAuras saved variables file can take quite a bit of time which is why the operation is not baked into the normal workflow;
-Therefore you will have to run ``instawow extras weakauras build-companion`` prior to ``instawow update`` to receive aura updates.
+you will have to run ``instawow extras weakauras build-companion`` prior to ``instawow update`` to receive aura updates.

 WebSocket server
 ~~~~~~~~~~~~~~~~

-A WebSocket client can be used to operate *instawow* in lieu of the command line
+Of interest only to developers: a WebSocket client can be used to
+operate *instawow* in lieu of the command line
 through a JSON-RPC API.
 To start the WebSocket server, run ``instawow serve``.
 The API does not implement JSON-RPC batch calls; request grouping must be
 done client-side.